-The concept of sudden genetic change which breeds true in a species is represented as A. Inheritance of acquired characters B. Natural selection C. Law of inheritance D. Mutation
+The concept of sudden genetic change which breeds true in a species is represented as A. Inheritance of acquired characters B. Natural selection C. Laws of inheritance D. Mutation

-So, the correct answer is option D. Mutation.
+So, the correct answer is option B. Chromatin fibre.

 Note: It is important to note that mutations are not always harmful.
 Mutations can introduce better DNA sequences and therefore, mutation techniques have been extensively used by scientists in labs to develop high yielding and disease resistant crop varieties.

 Sorry!, This page is not available for now to bookmark.